Quantum error correction in a time-dependent transverse field Ising model: Quantum error correction for one qubit

 To correct for errors introduced by local projective measurements along the $Z$-axis (alternatively, $Z$ errors), we can use the evolved stabilizer generators in Eq. (\ref{eq:check ops}) as check operators for our encoding.
 This is quite similar to the conventional repetition code: a local $Z$-measurement and its associated projection operator $P_k^\pm = (1\pm Z_k)/2$ will anticommute with exactly two check operators corresponding to $i$ and $\sigma(i)$.
 If we organize the sites by their position in the cycle $\sigma$ and measure all check operators simultaneously, we obtain an error syndrome equivalent to that of the quantum repetition code.
 We then apply the appropriate local phase-flip ($Z$) operators to recover our encoded state.
 We can uniquely identify the location of all errors provided there are fewer than $N/2$ of them, and there are no errors in the syndrome measurements themselves.
 Thus, with high probability (for $N\gg 1$), we can correct for $Z$-measurements as long as the external local measurement probability $p<0.5$ in between the syndrome measurements.
 In the presence of faulty syndrome measurements, the success probability of correcting for errors will follow from an identical analysis as the quantum repetition code.
 Such measurements can arise either due to the environment, or due to the user.
 To recover our initial information back onto a single site, we simply apply the inverse encoder $\tilde{U}^\dagger$.

-We can in fact protect two qubits of information if we wrap our chain in a circle.
+We can in fact protect two qubits of information against $Z$ errors if we wrap our chain in a circle.
 We take the same configuration of unitary gates as in Fig. \ref{fig:encoder}, but add an additional unitary gate connecting sites $N$ and 1 in the second layer (call this new encoder $\tilde{U}'$).
 This new encoder corresponds to the permutation cycle

 Since the new permutation cycle $\sigma'$ is broken into two independent cycles, if we initialize two qubits on an even and odd site separately, then we obtain an $\llbracket N,2,1 \rrbracket$ version of the above stabilizer code with the even and odd sites acting as independent systems.
+In this circular arrangement, the global $\mathbb{Z}_2$ symmetry \eqref{eq:Zbar} splits into a $\mathbb{Z}_2 \times \mathbb{Z}_2$ symmetry corresponding to the product of $Z$s in the even and odd sectors respectively, in connection with the permutation cycles shown above.
+Up to local rotations, this encoded state and corresponding error correction is equivalent to that of the 1D cluster state \cite{Briegel_2001} with periodic boundary conditions.
+If we apply another round of $\tilde{U}'$, the symmetry becomes $\mathbb{Z}_2 \times \mathbb{Z}_2 \times \mathbb{Z}_2 \times \mathbb{Z}_2$ because the permutation $\sigma$ has 4 independent cycles.
+In general, applying multiple rounds of $\tilde{U}'$ will allow us to encode more logical qubits: one per permutation cycle.